 - Material: Nylon/Polyester

 Black Diamond has been producing climbing gear for decades and recently started its clothing line.
-The Dawn Patrol is a great softshell hiking jacket and one of their best apparel products.
-It manages to bring amazing performance with quality materials and a great fit that moves with your body.
-The durable fabric can stand up to just about anything, even winter conditions.
+The Dawn Patrol is an excellent softshell hiking jacket and one of their best apparel products.
+It brings fantastic performance with quality materials and a great fit that moves with your body.
+The durable fabric can stand up to just about anything, even in winter conditions.

-It’s also a sharp looking jacket that feels at home in the mountains or running errands in town.
+It’s also a sharp-looking jacket that feels at home in the mountains or running errands in town.
 It’s so great you can even wear the jacket skiing.
-We love a piece that feels this versatile thus better value despite a high price tag.
-It’s very similar to the Arc’teryx above, but at about $50 cheaper in price.
-It has more pockets than the Arc’teryx, but its hood is a lacks the adjustability found in the Gamma.
+We love a piece that feels this universal, thus better value despite a high price tag.
+It’s similar to the Arc’teryx above, but at about $50 cheaper.
+It has more pockets than the Arc’teryx, but its hood lacks the adjustability found in the Gamma.

 Mid Layer Hiking Jackets